ZhenxiangICD/2025-ITECH-Thesis-Intuitive-Optimization/Week_05/README.md

 - Watch video tutorials to build an understanding of eigenvalues, vector spaces, and PDEs.
 - Explore the Laplace operator and its applications in geometry processing.
-- Read two papers: the first provides a broad overview of shape editing techniques, while the second delves into using Laplacian representations for mesh processing.
+- Read two papers: the first provides a broad overview of shape editing techniques, while the second addresses an overview with specific focus on using Laplacian representations.
 - To balance the reading load, you can alternate between papers and tutorials.

 ---

 ## Reading Assignment

-- *A Revisit of Shape Editing Techniques: from the Geometric to the Neural Viewpoint*
+- **Paper 1** - *A Revisit of Shape Editing Techniques: from the Geometric to the Neural Viewpoint*
   - [Paper](https://arxiv.org/pdf/2103.01694)
-  - Required: Section 2.1.1 & 2.2 ; Optional: Section 3
+  - Required section: 2.1.1 , 2.2 , 3.1 ; Other sections are optional

-- *Differential Representations for Mesh Processing*
+- **Paper 2** - *Differential Representations for Mesh Processing*
   - [Paper](https://igl.ethz.ch/projects/Laplacian-mesh-processing/STAR/CGF-Laplacian-mesh-processing.pdf)
+  - This is essentially a more in-depth introduction to section 2.1.1 of paper 1.

 ## Before Reading

 1. **Math Fundamentals**:
-   - Go through the the tutorial videos on *eignevalues* , *vector spaces* and *PDE*
+   - Watch the tutorial videos on *eigenvalues*, *vector spaces*, and *PDEs*.

 2. **Laplacian**:
-   - Watch video tutorial on *The Laplace Operator* This tutorial will give you a in-depth introduction about the Laplace Operator, which is very important in shape analysis.
+   - Watch the video tutorial on *The Laplace Operator*.
+You can skip the section on exterior calculus (27:34 - 30:07).

-   Then you can start reading the first paper, which is more generic and require less technical barriers.
-If you still have troubles reading specific mathematic definitions, you can take notes and skip for now.
+   This tutorial provides an in-depth introduction to the Laplace Operator, often referred to as the "Swiss-Knife" in geometry analysis.
+After completing the tutorial, start reading the first paper, which is more general and requires fewer technical prerequisites.

 3. **Spectral Geometry Processing**:
-   - Watch video tutorial on *PDE and Spectral Approaches to Geometry Processing* This tutorial gives you more application-level introduction on how spectral and PDE analysis can be used in geometry processing, including the Laplacian operator before.
-Then you can read paper 2 without much hiccups since they're highly relevant.
+   - Watch the video tutorial on *PDE and Spectral Approaches to Geometry Processing*.

-## While Reading

-1. **Overall Aims**:
-   - **Core paper**: Understand how the neural network model integrated with simulation knowledge for inverse design.
-Focus on how the optimization process solves nested problems and where the derivatives come from.
-   - **Option papers**: Learn the concept of implicitly describing a system with a governing condition.
+   This tutorial introduces spectral and PDE-based analysis from an application perspective, including the Laplacian operator’s role in geometry processing.
+It will strengthen your understanding of these approaches.
+Afterward, proceed to read Paper 2.

 ---

-## After Reading

-1. **Overall Method**:
-   - **Paper1**: TBD
-   - **Paper2**: TBD
+## Aims and Questions

+Review these questions before watching the tutorials and reading the papers.
+Answer them after completing both.

+### 1. **General Concept Understanding**

+#### **The Laplace Operator**:
+   - What does the Laplace Operator intuitively describe?
+   - On what objects does a discrete Laplace Operator operate?
+What is its relationship with the Hessian matrix?
+   - What does Dirichlet energy describe?
+How is it related to the Laplacian?
+   - Explain different boundary condition scenarios.

+#### **Spectral Analysis**:
+   - What are shape descriptors, and why can eigenfunctions be used to create them?
+   - How does solving a Poisson equation potentially lead to solving an eigenvalue problem?
+   - What does it mean to describe a shape by using higher eigenvalues?

+#### **Differential Coordinates**:
+   - What are the advantages of using differential coordinates?
+   - What is the relationship between Laplacian coordinates and the Laplacian operator?
+   - How can rotation-invariant coordinates and representations be created?
+   - Summarize the methods for constructing differential coordinate representations from an optimization perspective.

+---

-2. **Optimization**:
+### 2. **Applications**

-   - **Core paper**:
-     - TBD
-     - TBD
-   - **All papers**: TBD
+#### **Deformation**:
+   - Explain how the Laplacian is used in shape editing and why it produces plausible results.
+   - Understand the As-Rigid-As-Possible (ARAP) energy and explain its importance in shape deformation.

+#### **Semantic Constraints**:
+   - Explain how curve networks can serve as structurally-aware constraints.
+   - What are the common constraints in architectural models, and what methods are used to address them?

+#### **Skeletons**:
+   - For deformations based on linear blend skinning (LBS), it is crucial to design the linear blend weights (**W**) to control how one point influences the shape.
+Explain how **W** is constructed in the bounded biharmonic weights (BBWs) method.
+What properties result from this weight construction?

+---

-3. **Discussion**:
+### 3. **Discussion**

-   - Reflect on high-level strategy of optimzing a mesh-based simulation with mesh-free representation.
+   - Think of an inverse deformation problem: if the shape remains unchanged, what criteria would you design to guide users in moving the handle points so that those handles can produce better or similar global control over the shape?
+   - Select examples listed in the sections related to FEM simulation-aware shape editing and save them for future reference.

 ---